 This is an easy-to-learn game, set in Alice’s Wonderland.
 Both players have a deck of nine cards, portraying characters from her adventures, along with their unique powers.

 Players do battle across the teacups by simultaneously flipping over the top card of their deck.
 The player with the highest numbered card can either use the card’s effect, or they can buy a new card

 to put into their deck: expanding their later chances!

-Cards’ effects include such things as collecting hourglasses or tarts, or destroying cards: thus gaining stars.
+Cards’ effects include such things as collecting hourglasses or tarts, or destroying cards, which enables destroyers to gain scoring-stars.

 Cards also have purchasing power, allowing players to buy cards to enhance their hands, which may lead to extra advantage during the final scoring phase.
 How?
 Well, at the end, the person holding most of some characters will get bonus scores: as to which characters, well, that changes game by game.